Protoser/Changed-Multiplayer/README.md

 ## Starting Server

-To start the server, run the file with the name "server.bat".
+To start the server on Windows, run the file with the name "server.bat".
 (Only host, not 2nd player)

 You have to have java installed on your system.

-The server should now start and run on your machine. (all computing devices with JAVA)
+The server should now start and run on your machine.

 The server automatically runs on port 6969 so you have to open the port on your router.